Hidden activations know when self-report does not

 The Brier scores tell the same story without the rank-only filter.
 Self-report Brier is 0.298, which means the probabilities Llama emits are barely better than always saying 0.5; the residual probe Brier is 0.171, reaching well past calibration parity.
 AUROC and Brier disagreeing would be a flag for rank-vs-magnitude trade-off; here they agree, and the probe wins on both.

-The boundary — when labels measure coverage
+The boundary: labels can measure coverage

-FELM-wk is the third dataset, and it is the cleanest case for the cautionary half of the article.
+FELM-wk gives the cautionary case.
 The minimum-viable run reaches 0.652 residual probe AUROC against 0.511 for self-report, with paired delta +0.141 [-0.063, 0.320].
-Direction is positive.
+The point estimate is positive.
 The interval crosses zero.
-That is what "directionally consistent but inconclusive" looks like in numbers.

 The methodological lesson